dherault/serverless-offline/README.md

 ### Usage

 Just send your requests to `http://localhost:3000/` as it would be API Gateway.
 The first request might take a few seconds.
+You'll need to restart the plugin if you modify your `s-function.json` files, other files are lazy loaded.

 ### Usage with Babel